 Factual error: The way that the drug Scopolamine is described is not accurate.
 It does not render the victim "unable to resist instructions".
 It can produce "twilight sleep", delirium and euphoria, but does not give anyone complete control over another person as depicted in the episode.

-New this month Factual error: The cast is in the squad-room trying to ascertain the location of the Marine Corp unit.
+Factual error: The cast is in the squad-room trying to ascertain the location of the Marine Corp unit.
 Finn's says there's 2 pilots and a "door gunner" per bird.
 The Bell AH-1 Cobra is a 2 man lite attack helicopter that has a tandem style seating system in which the Gunner sits in front of and below the pilot.
 There is no room for a side door let alone a door gunner, as in the picture they use.

 Factual error: When Stabler's son Dickie is trying to join the Army, Dickie's recruiter tells Stabler that he can join at 16 with parental consent.
 This is incorrect, you have to be at least 17 to join the U.S. Army even with parental consent.
 Even if you could join at 16, the consent papers that Dickie bought to Stabler at the end of the episode can't be signed without a recruiter or notary public present and signing the papers at the same time.
 This is to prevent cases where a parent who had a change of heart can claim they didn't sign and to prevent 17-year olds from enlisting without consent by forging their parents' signatures.

 Factual error: When sergeant Benson is in the bathroom alone after it has been declared clear she looks at her phone to see a picture message from Lewis of the little girl he has tied up.
 She then texts him back saying "where are you" but at the top of the screen it says unknown as if the sender has blocked their number, so it would be physically impossible for sergeant Benson to reply to this message.